PIQuIL/QuCumber/docs/installation.rst

 ========================

 QuCumber only supports Python 3, not Python 2.
 If you are using Python 2, please update!
-You may also want to install PyTorch v1.0 (https://pytorch.org/), if you have not already.
+You may also want to install PyTorch (https://pytorch.org/), if you have not already.

-If you're running a reasonably up-to-date Linux or macOS system, PyTorch should get installed automatically when you install QuCumber with `pip`.
+If you're running a reasonably up-to-date Linux or macOS system, PyTorch should be installed automatically when you install QuCumber with `pip`.

 -------
-Github
+GitHub
 -------

-Navigate to the qucumber page on github (https://github.com/PIQuIL/QuCumber) and clone the repository by typing::
+Navigate to the qucumber page on GitHub (https://github.com/PIQuIL/QuCumber) and clone the repository by typing::

     git clone https://github.com/PIQuIL/QuCumber.git